Things You'll Need:

 Step 4

 Visually inspect the fuel line fittings.
 Look for stretched or damaged threads that need to be replaced before installing the new line.
-Install the new fittings at this time by using your open end box end wrench turning counter clockwise to unscrew the female fitting.
-Install the new fittings with the same wrench turning clockwise until the fitting is snug.
-Do not over tighten the fittings as this will cause the threads to stretch and fail to make a good seal.
+Install the new fittings at this time by using your open end box end wrench and turning counter clockwise to unscrew the female fitting.
+Install the new fittings with the same wrench, turning clockwise until the fitting is snug.
+Do not overtighten the fittings, as this will cause the threads to stretch and fail to make a good seal.

 Step 5

-Purchase new fuel lines from your local parts house.
-Give them the year model of your vehicle so they can give you a fuel line that is already bent to match the old fuel line.
+Purchase new fuel lines from a parts store.
+Give the year model of your vehicle so you can get a fuel line that is already bent to match the old fuel line.
 You can also buy straight fuel line and use a tubing bender to match the new line with the old one.
 You will need new ferrals at each end of the new line.
 Allow 1/16 of an inch to stick out from the ferral so that the fitting makes a good seal.

 Step 6

 Position the new line so that it conforms to the location of the mounting clamps and end fittings.
-Use your flat tip screw driver to secure the clamps to the fuel line.
-You your open end box end wrench to tighten both fuel line fittings.
-Do not over tighten the fittings as this will prevent them from making a good seal.
+Use your flat-tip screw driver to secure the clamps to the fuel line.
+Use your open end box end wrench to tighten both fuel line fittings.
+Do not overtighten the fittings, as this will prevent them from making a good seal.